gioalt/the_PINPIP_project/README.md

 # Description of the project

+Two types of ETL pipelines are assembled for processing batch and streaming data using Amazon Web Services.

 # Usage Instructions

 timeline: emulators -> notebooks

 # Licence Information

-This program suite is not covered by licence, although this project cannot be used without appropriate credentials.
-It was built in partial fullfilment of the requirements for the AICore Data Engineering certification.
+This program suite is not covered by licence, but this project cannot be used without appropriate credentials.
+The PINPIP suite was built in partial fullfilment of the requirements for the AICore Data Engineering certification.